intocode-dev/event-loop-workshop/README.md

 - Each Phase has a FIFO queue of callbacks to execute
 - `nextTick` callbacks go into `nextTickQueue`
 - `Promise` callbacks go into `MicrotaskQueue`
-- `nextTick` and Microtask's callbacks are in all phases
+- `nextTick` and Microtask's queues are in all phases

 ## Reference